KoustavD1423/QuantaPose-Detect/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

 Feel free to customize further if needed.
-This expanded version includes a comprehensive explanation of the project, why YOLOv3 was chosen, future scope, and detailed usage instructions.
+This version includes a welcome image at the beginning, and the sample output images are labeled and displayed in a table for consistent sizing.